phalcon-orphanage/docs/en/reference/logging.rst

 Logging
 =======
-is a component whose purpose is to provide logging servicesto applications using different backends via adapters, generating options, formats and filters also implementing transactions.
+Phalcon_Logger is a component whose purpose is to provide logging services to applications using different backends via adapters, generating options, formats and filters also implementing transactions.
 You could use loggers to debug processes, trace or access information and more.

 Adapters
 --------